w3f/Grants-Program/applications/QF_QMDB-substrate-part1.md

 ### Overview

-We are planning to integrate QMDB to Substrate for Parachains.
-The main goal is to increase the speed of transactions verification with QMDB.
-This is directly connected to the ecosystem since Polkadot has plans to integrate QMDB to Substrate.
+We are focusing on QMDB integration as the proof storage engine within Substrate (https://github.com/QuantumFusion-network/spec/issues/16).
+This is the first step of our blockchain state storage research and optimisation - https://github.com/QuantumFusion-network/spec/issues/13

 ### Project Details